 Where to Stay

-Areas and neighborhoods we suggest at Suite 49 are conveniently located to visit the city’s attractions close to restaurants, bars and cafés, and have easy access to business areas, so that you can book with confidence.
+Areas and neighborhoods we suggest at Suite 49 are conveniently located to visit the city’s attractions close to restaurants, bars and cafés.
 The left bank of the Tiber is the area near the Vatican and Trastevere, ideal for visiting the area and enjoying Trastevere, especially enchanting at nighttime.
 On the right bank of the Tiber, we like elegant Regola, an affluent location near Piazza Farnese, the best area if you intend to stroll around.
 Shopping at famous Condotti and Corso, yet still close to monuments and historical sites, we recommend the Campo de Marzio, near Piazza di Spagna and Villa Borghese.
 To stay closer to the ancient part of Rome, near the Colosseum, Monti (the up-and-coming part of town and not yet fully explored) and Cavour are good choices.